 In accordance with GAAP, CSG has reviewed the Company's tax positions for all open tax years.
-As of December 31, 2023, CSG has determined that the Company was not required to establish a liability for uncertain tax positions.
+For the year ended December 31, 2024, CSG has determined that the Company was not required to establish a liability for uncertain tax positions.